Whittier, Alaska: 2020 census

+2019 estimates

 The median income for a household in the city was $45,000 in 2019.
 The per capita income for the city was $29,106.
 Unemployment in Whittier was at a rate of 8.0 percent.

 Government

 City government consists of a seven-member council with a mayor and six council members.

 The small city has three key departments: administration, public safety, and public works.

 Services

 Whittier Police Department is the main police force in the community.
 The department was founded in 1974 by Chief of Police Gordon Whittier and two officers, and retains the same level of permanent staff today, although in summer, temporary officers are hired when the town has many tourists.
 The office is in a one-room unit located on the first floor of the Begich Towers.
 The station has no place to hold or interrogate people.

 Whittier Fire Department is a volunteer fire and rescue service with mutual aid from neighboring departments.